emmettng/emmettng/content/datascience/inference-and-analysis-bayesian.md

 1. causal link to a graph .
     The graph is constructed by known causality.
     -- causal link has a great property that it is really easy to identifying intermediate variables that introduce conditional independence.
+    -- PGM can always update from leaf node ?
 2. Virtual Evidence ==> read again!

+## 5 Belief Network